pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

-Given that a GUI rectangle will most likely not have a zero width or height, it might be, that the `ERect` members are really only 2-bytes wide (`short`), which would then translate to the numbers `0, 0, 600, 1200`, which happens to align nicely with the the printout of *Protoverb*
+Given that a GUI rectangle will most likely not have a zero width or height, it might be, that the `ERect` members are really only 2-bytes wide (`short`), which would then translate to the numbers `0, 0, 600, 1200`, which happens to align nicely with the printout of *Protoverb*

 ~~~C
 typedef struct ERect_ {